IDMNYU/Ideation_PrototypingFall24LadyK/schedule.md

         <li> If you are new this week, make sure to do the homework outlined in week 1 (above).</li>
         <li> Post exercises (FourSight Profile) done in class or outlined in class with a reflection.
 Tell me what you are thinking?
 What were your results?
 Post under "Reflections".</li>
         <li>Constant Input/Output: Post the documentation of your process and results of the exercises, including a deep reflection of <a href = "Constant_IO_Week2.md"> Constant IO Week 2 Brief</a></li>
-        <li><a href ="Time_Management_System.md">Time Management System: Actionable Tasks/Steps.
+        <li>Time Management System: Actionable Tasks/Steps.
 Break your tasks down into actionable (do-able in one sitting) steps.
 Tell us about the process and how that went.
-Write a reflection and post under "Time Management."</a></li>
+Write a reflection and post under "Time Management."</li>
         <li> Survey the newsletters and sites found <a href = "affinityResearchProjectSources.md"> here. </a> Identify 5 that interest you.
 Post the 5 and a short reflection: Which do you like the most?
 Which are you unsure of?
 Why, etc. </li>
     </ul>
     </td>